Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

 \paragraph*{c.
 Interpretation of slope ratio:} The ratio

-demonstrates that $\tau$ responds 3.4 times more strongly to changes in the Debye length than to changes in the depletion width.
-In other words, the mobility crossover is controlled primarily by long-range screening rather than by the absolute size of the depleted region.
-The persistent ordering $\lambda_D < \tau < W_0$ indicates that $\tau$ marks the depth at which surface fields substantially distort the potential, but not necessarily the depth of full depletion.
+demonstrates that $\tau$ responds significantly more strongly to changes in the Debye length than to changes in the depletion width.
+This confirms that the apparent crossover in the Hall-extracted effective mobility is controlled primarily by long-range electrostatic screening rather than by the absolute extent of the depleted region.
+The persistent ordering $\lambda_D < \tau < W_0$ indicates that $\tau$ marks the depth at which surface electric fields substantially distort the electrostatic potential, but not necessarily the boundary of full depletion.

-Taken together, these trends identify $\tau$ as an electrostatic thickness scale that interpolates smoothly between screening-controlled and depletion-controlled limits.
-Its magnitude and scaling behavior provide the physical basis for the extended-exponential mobility law used in the following subsections and for the design rule $t \gtrsim 3\tau$ that preserves near-bulk mobility.
+Taken together, these trends identify $\tau$ as an electrostatic conducting-thickness scale that interpolates smoothly between screening-controlled and depletion-controlled limits.
+Its magnitude and scaling behavior provide the physical basis for the empirical extended-exponential parameterization and for the practical design rule $t \gtrsim 3\tau$ required to preserve a near-bulk effective Hall response in thinned HPGe.